-“Je suis Charlie” is a presentation of the college’s Faculty Lecture Series.
-The lecture series is part of the collection of events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
+Festival of Cultures is one of the events that make up the college’s arts and culture series, The Arts at Pellissippi State.
 The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
 This year, the arts series commemorates Pellissippi State’s 40th anniversary.